Ruth Jones calls out Gwyneth Paltrow for treating her like ‘a nothing’ on film set

 Ruth Jones has called out Gwyneth Paltrow for treating her “dismissively” on a film set in the 1990s.

-The film, written and directed by Douglas McGrath, saw Jones play a smaller role of a maid working for the Bates family.
+The film, written and directed by Douglas McGrath, saw Jones play a maid working for the Bates family – a role she described as “a job I remember for several reasons”.

 According to the Welsh star, she originally had two lines until Oscar-winning actor Paltrow requested one of them be cut, which she found “heartbreaking”.

-Addressing the encounter on podcast Brydon &, which is hosted by her Gavin & Stacey co-star Rob Brydon, Jones said: “I had two lines.
-I had to announce Gwyneth Paltrow and say, ‘Miss Woodhouse is here’ and then I had to say ‘Goodbye Miss Woodhouse’ at the exit and let her out – and GP cut one of my lines.”
+Addressing the encounter on Wondery’s podcast Brydon &, which is hosted by her Gavin & Stacey co-star Rob Brydon, Jones said: “I had two lines.
+I had to announce Gwyneth Paltrow and say, ‘Miss Woodhouse is here’ and then I had to say ‘Goodbye Miss Woodhouse’ at the exit and let her out – and Gwyneth Paltrow cut one of my lines.”

-“She said, ‘Does she really need to say that, can I just come in?’
-Imagine this for people who are starting out.
-You’ve got two lines, and someone cut 50 per cent of your script, it’s heartbreaking.”

-Jones claimed that Paltrow, showing no solidarity with an actor who was new to the profession, said: “Does she really need to say that?
+Jones claimed that Paltrow, showing no solidarity with her being new to the profession, said: “Does she really need to say that?
 Can I just come in?”

 “Imagine this for people who are starting out.
-You’ve got two lines, and someone cut 50 per cent of your script – it’s heartbreaking.”
+If you’ve got two lines, and somebody cuts 50 per cent of your script, it’s heartbreaking.”

-Jones said she even tried to engage Paltrow with conversation in between takes, but the Hollywood star, who had starred in Seven the year before, “was quite dismissive of” her.
+Jones said she even tried to engage Paltrow with conversation in between takes, but the Hollywood star, who had appeared in David Fincher’s Seven the year before, “was quite dismissive” of her.

+“We were waiting for them to shout ‘action’, so it was just me and Gwyneth behind the door.
+She didn’t want to talk to me, I was a nothing.
+I did have two lines, now down to one.
+So I tried to make conversation with her.

 Watch Apple TV+ free for 7 days